addyosmani/backbone-fundamentals/index.md

 ## MVP

-Model-view-presenter (MVP) is a derivative of the MVC design pattern which focuses on improving presentation logic.
+Model-View-Presenter (MVP) is a derivative of the MVC design pattern which focuses on improving presentation logic.
 It originated at a company named [Taligent](http://en.wikipedia.org/wiki/Taligent) in the early 1990s while they were working on a model for a C++ CommonPoint environment.
 Whilst both MVC and MVP target the separation of concerns across multiple components, there are some fundamental differences between them.

 For the purposes of this summary we will focus on the version of MVP most suitable for web-based architectures.